segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 VWO Supports the following calls, as specified in the [Segment Spec](/docs/connections/spec/).

 ### Track
-The [Track](https://segment.com/docs/connections/spec/track/){:target="_blank"} API call is used to record any actions your visitors perform, along with any properties that describe the action.
+The [Track](/docs/connections/spec/track/) call records any actions your visitors perform, along with any properties that describe the action.
 Each action is known as an event.

 The destination forwards these events to VWO Data360 where they can be seen under the **UNREGISTERED EVENTS** section in **Data360 > Events** in VWO.
 These events can be registered and used as [Metrics](https://help.vwo.com/hc/en-us/articles/8675547113625-Working-with-Metrics-in-VWO){:target="_blank"} in VWO.

 **Sample payload for Track Call to the destination**